GerHobbelt/splitter/README.md

 #### Why should you use this version of jQuery Splitter?

 The previous forks of this repository are outdated and haven't remained active in development.
-This version will soon be up to date working with the latest 1.X and 2.X versions of jQuery.
+This version is working with the latest 1.X and 2.X versions of jQuery.

 ----